danc256/retropc-cracks/tsr/README.md

 Two patches, one for each executable.
 Ok apparently I wrote more than one trainer.
 Keys in the splash screen when patch is run.

+## COM-HQ.ASM

+### Command HQ

+Two versions.
+First version takes any password.
+Second version has a tiny update that just skips the password screen entirely.
+There was actually a third version that just didn't display the patch splash screen but otherwise does nothing different.
+I played this a lot and I guess wanted as few keystrokes as possible between me and getting started.